 See how the pros roll!
-Ten or eleven full stages where history is made provide a challenge you’ll remember for a long, long time.
+Fourteen stages where history is made provide a challenge you’ll remember for a long, long time.

 Note: Paris friends and family places (cycling and non-cycling) will be available for anyone who’d like partners or friends to join them for the last night in Paris.

 4th July.
 Arrival day

 5th July.
 Stage 10.
 Morzine – Megève.
 148km

 Although today’s stage finishes at 1,460m and is entirely within the most mountainous ‘Haute Savoie’ department of France (think cow bells, wooden chalets dotting the hillsides, plenty of cheese and quiet, winding mountain roads), it is actually classified as ‘hilly’ rather than mountainous so you can treat this stage as a warm up for the two stages ahead.
 We leave our rest day hotel in Morzine, and roll gradually downhill along the steep-sided Dranse Valley until it opens out and we’re treated to a scenic few kilometres along the blue expanse of Lake Geneva.
 Heading south, back into the mountains up the neighbouring valley, we’ll gaze up at the magnificent crags, and finish our day with the sensible gradients of the ascent to Megève – a lot of bang, for relatively little buck.